camunda/camunda-docs-manual/site/src/documents/api-references/bpmn20/10-tasks/40-script-task.html.md

 </script>
 ```

 It's also possible to set process variables in a script.
-Variables can be set by the
-`setVariable(...)` methods provided by the `VariableScope` interface:
+Variables can be set by using the `setVariable(...)` methods provided by the `VariableScope` interface:

 ```xml